vite-pwa/vite-plugin-pwa/docs/frameworks/index.md

 You will need to show a ready to work offline message to the user with an OK button inside `onOfflineReady` method.

-When the user click the `OK` button, just hide the prompt shown on `onOfflineReady` method.
+When the user clicks the `OK` button, just hide the prompt shown on `onOfflineReady` method.

 ## Custom Vite Virtual Modules